-iPhone
+iPhone: The ultimate guide

 Buying your iPhone

 If you haven't gotten an iPhone yet or you're looking to upgrade to a new iPhone, you have a lot to choose from.
-Apple not only sells the new, flagship iPhone 7 and iPhone 7 Plus, but also the slightly older and lower priced iPhone 6s and iPhone 6s Plus, and the smaller and even lower priced iPhone SE.
+Apple not only sells the all-new iPhone X, but the updated iPhone 8, last year's iPhone 7, the lower-priced iPhone 6s, and the compact iPhone SE.
 If you're not sure which model is for you, or what color or capacity, or whether you should get AppleCare or not, here's everything you need to help you decide.

 Using your iPhone